heremaps/here-data-sdk-typescript/docs/work-with-object-store-layer.md

 You receive a response from the datastore with the status of the operation.

+### Publish data using the multipart upload method

+1. Make sure you created the `OlpClientSettings` object.

+   For instructions, see <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/docs/create-platform-client-settings.md" target="_blank">Create platform client settings</a>.

+2. Initialize the `MultiPartUploadWrapper` class with the version of the Blob API, catalog HRN, content type, data handle, and layer ID.

+    ```ts
+    const wrapper = new MultiPartUploadWrapper(
+      {
+        blobVersion: "v2",
+        catalogHrn: "your-catalog-HRN",
+        contentType: "your-content-type",
+        handle: "your-data-key",
+        layerId: "your-layer-id",
+      },
+      settings
+    );
+    ```

+3. To upload the data, call the `upload` method with one of the following values:
+   - For browsers: `File` | `Blob` | `ArrayBufferLike`.
+   - For Node.js: string (the path of the file) | `ArrayBufferLike`.

+    ```ts
+    await wrapper.upload("your data");
+    ```

+You receive a response from the datastore with the status of the operation.

+To practice uploading large amounts of data and learn how to upload it to the Blob API v1, see the <a href="https://github.com/heremaps/here-data-sdk-typescript/tree/master/examples/multipart-upload-wrapper-example" target="_blank">MultiPartUploadWrapper example</a>.

 ## Delete data from an object store layer

 You can delete data from any [object store layer](https://developer.here.com/documentation/data-user-guide/user_guide/portal/layers/layers.html#object-store-layers) using its key.